-Once the network is configured, the appliance can be configured manually or by using the Setup Wizard (for layer 7 services).
+Once the network is configured, the appliance can be configured manually or by using the Setup Wizard.
 The WUI is accessible using HTTP on port 9080 and HTTPS on port 9443.
 It's also possible to configure the load balancer at the console using the text based Links browser, although using the WUI is the recommended method.